 # Filter the table

-You can filter the table by clicking the Filter icon.
-You can then add one or more key, comparison and value combinations to filter the table.
-Added filters will appear along the top of the table.
+Filter the table by clicking the Filter icon.
+Then add one or more key, comparison and value combinations to filter the table.
+Added filters appear along the top of the table.

 For each added filter, you can remove it by clicking the X corresponding to the filter.